-The Wells Fargo Platinum card has a unique value proposition in the world of credit cards.
-There are no rewards or any welcome bonus to speak of, but there is a 0 percent introductory APR that lasts longer than most other credit cards: 18 months (16.49 percent to 24.49 percent variable APR kicks in afterward).
+However, the new Reflect card has a unique value proposition in the world of credit cards.
+There are no rewards or any welcome bonus to speak of, but there is a 0 percent introductory APR that lasts longer than most other credit cards: 18 months, which can extend to 21 months when making on-time payments during the intro and extension period (12.99 percent to 24.99 percent variable APR kicks in afterward).
 This intro APR is available for both purchases and balance transfers.

-While not loaded with benefits, the Wells Fargo Platinum also has a couple of other perks that make it intriguing.
-With no annual fee, and the chance to pay down high-interest debt, it’s worth considering whether or not the Wells Fargo Platinum Card deserves a place in your wallet.
+If you already applied for and received the Wells Fargo Platinum, it has a couple of other perks that make it intriguing.
+With no annual fee and the chance to pay down high-interest debt, it’s worth considering whether or not the Wells Fargo Platinum card deserves a place in your wallet.

 - Rewards rate: This card does not offer rewards

 - Purchase intro APR: 0 percent APR for 18 months from account opening

 - Balance transfer intro APR: 0 percent APR for 18 months on qualifying balance transfers